eltimn/lift-extras/README.md

 # Installation

-Releases uses the Lift "edition" in the name.
+Releases use the Lift "edition" in the name.
 For example, if you use any of 2.5-SNAPSHOT, 2.5-RC4, or 2.5 the Lift edition is 2.5.

 **Note:** some of the older versions published had a '-' in the edition instead of a '.'.
 I.e *extras_3-0* instead of *extras_3.0*.